 Level III behaviors may include but are not limited to: Possession or use of weapons or dangerous instruments; Sale, use or possession of drugs or alcohol; Assault/Battery; Sexual Offenses; Arson; Bomb Threats/False Alarms; Volatile Acts; Inappropriate Conduct.
-Level III Disciplinary actions may include but are not limited to: Suspension with recommendation for expulsion and/or suspension with recommendation for expulsion with possible permanent exclusion.
-While on suspension a student may complete and make up any missed work but it is due the day they return from suspension.
+Level III Disciplinary actions may include but are not limited to: Suspension with recommendation for expulsion and/or suspension with recommendation for expulsion a student may complete and make up any missed work but it is due the day they return from suspension.